kyma-project/kyma/docs/05-technical-reference/svls-08-function-specification.md

 ## Override runtime image

-You can use custom runtime image to override the existing one.
+You can use a custom runtime image to override the existing one.
 Your image must meet all the following requirements:

 - Expose the workload endpoint on the right port
 - Provide liveness and readiness check endpoints at `/healthz`